Our Story: The Craftsmen’s Guild of Mississippi

 Craft work in Mississippi - like our music, art, literature and history - is as much a part of what makes Mississippi distinctive as our natural resources.

-Our mission at the Craftsmen’s Guild is a simple one …
+Our mission at the Craftsmen’s Guild of Mississippi is simple:

-To preserve, promote, market, educate, and encourage excellence in regional crafts, believing that contact with the skilled work of the hand enhances the lives of both the producers who express themselves through their craft and the patrons who seek out and appreciate unique objects.
+To preserve, promote, educate, and encourage excellence in regional crafts, believing that contact with the skilled work of the hand enhances the lives of both the producers, who express themselves through their craft, and the patrons, who seek out and appreciate unique objects.

 historic photo of first craft center in mississippi